 One other thing to consider with prescription masks is that you’ll be blind on the beach until you get the mask on your face.
 Less than ideal, especially when you’re surrounded by beautiful vistas.

 The second option is much cheaper and the lenses you’ll wear are not just reserved for snorkeling, instead you can wear them during the day before snorkeling and afterward.
 You can also use a regular snorkeling mask, either one you own or one you’ve rented.

-Most snorkelers with vision impairments prefer to use daily disposable lenses.
+Most snorkelers with vision impairments prefer to use daily disposable lenses, such as a Dailies Total 1 or other daily replacement lens.
 This way if one gets lost in the water before you put your mask on, you won’t have to worry about the cost of replacing a more expensive extended-wear lens.